victorchanglee/SpinVibe/docs/paper.md

 mechanisms in molecular qubits.
 Such an approach represents a powerful tool for the rational design of next-generation molecular qubits, with the potential to accelerate the discovery of systems that exhibit long-lived spin states.

 To this end, we developed `SpinVibe`, a Python package that is designed to be user-friendly, providing streamlined workflows that are readily adapted to any *ab initio* code.
-Since it only requires the storage of minimal data from first-principles calculations as `NumPy` arrays in HDF5 files, it is not restricted to specific codes.
+While several software packages such as MolForge [12] and Spin-phonon suite [13] have been developed to address this problem, the objective of our work is to present a code that is designed to emphasize user flexibility by using a Python based framework and allowing the storage of the required data from first-principles calculations as `NumPy` arrays in HDF5 files, thus is not restricted to specific codes.
 Any ab-initio package can be used to generate the input data, provided that the relevant quantities are extracted and saved in this format.